Mansion House, York: Description

-The Sigismund sword was once owned by the Holy Roman Emperor Sigismund.
+The Sigismund sword was once owned by Sigismund, Holy Roman Emperor.
 In 1416 Sigismund was installed as a Knight of the Order of the Garter of the Knights of St. George as part of Henry V's alliance against France.
-He sent a sword to be hung over his stall in St. George's Chapel, Windsor, and this sword was still in the chapel when he died in 1437.
-The sword was then acquired by Henry Hanslapp, dean of Windsor, who was also a canon of Howden and native of York.
+He sent a sword to be hung over his stall in St George's Chapel, Windsor Castle, and this sword was still in the chapel when he died in 1437.
+The sword was then acquired by Henry Hanslap, dean of Windsor, who was also a canon of Howden and native of York.
 On 5 May 1439 Henry Hanslapp presented the sword to the City of York.
 The Sigismund sword blade is blued and inscribed with the Royal Arms of Elizabeth I. The scabbard is covered in crimson velvet which is decorated with "scorpions" or dragons which are similar to the emblem of the knightly Order of the Dragon founded by Sigismund in 1408.

-The Mansion House also has a collection of oil paintings of previous Lord Mayors of York which include, George IV as Prince Regent, Charles Watson-Wentworth, Marquis of Rockingham and George Hudson.
+The Mansion House also has a collection of oil paintings of previous Lord Mayors of York which include, George IV as Prince Regent, Charles Watson-Wentworth, 2nd Marquess of Rockingham and George Hudson.